Dillon Danis: ADCC PEDs accusations

 In October 2021, Danis accused UFC veteran Jake Shields of offering him PEDs prior to the 2017 ADCC Submission Fighting World Championship.

 UFC 268 altercation

 Danis was removed from the building at UFC 268 on November 6, 2021, after getting into an altercation with MMA manager Ali Abdelaziz where he was slapped by Abdelaziz.

-Alleged endorsement of cryptocurrency scams
+Endorsement of cryptocurrency scams

-In February 2023, Coffeezilla, a YouTuber known for exposing cryptocurrency scams, accused Danis of accepting cash to promote cryptocurrency and NFT scams to his social media followers without performing due diligence.
-Coffeezilla's team paid Danis $1,000 to promote a fake NFT project on his Twitter account, which actually contained a link to a website listing 20 cryptocurrency and NFT projects that Dillon endorsed and Coffeezilla claims are scams.
+In February 2023, Stephen "Coffeezilla" Findeisen, a YouTuber known for exposing cryptocurrency scams, accused Danis of accepting cash to promote cryptocurrency and NFT scams to his social media followers without performing due diligence.
+Findeisen's team paid Danis $1,000 to promote a fake NFT project on his Twitter account, which actually contained a link to a website listing 20 cryptocurrency and NFT projects that Danis endorsed and Findeisen claims are scams.
 According to Insider, Danis is yet to issue a response to the allegations.

+Nina Agdal case

+During the build up to his boxing match with Logan Paul on October 14, 2023, Danis continuously shared images of Paul's fiancé Nina Agdal on social media.
+Agdal filed a lawsuit and on September 8, Agdal was granted a temporary restraining order.
+In 2024, Danis' legal representation filed a motion to withdraw.

+UFC 322 altercation and banning

+Danis was involved in a brawl with several members of UFC champion Islam Makhachev’s team at UFC 322 on November 15, 2025 at Madison Square Garden.
+The scuffle broke out cageside just moments before the main card began, which featured Makhachev headlining a welterweight title bout against Jack Della Maddalena.

+Multiple videos captured Danis clashing with Makhachev teammates Abubakar Nurmagomedov and Magomed Zaynukov.

+During the UFC 322 post-fight press conference, Dana White told reporters he wouldn’t press charges against Danis but suggested the 32-year-old would no longer be welcome at future UFC events.

+Personal life

+In August 2023, Danis announced the birth of his first child, a son, but did not share his name or the identity of his son's mother.

+On September 1, in the buildup to his bout against Logan Paul, Danis shared the first picture of himself holding his infant son.
+Currently, Danis' public relationship status is single.